 The Tribes That May Be crew would not recommend trying to use this modpack without a launcher to a friend.
-The Twitch Launcher is more popular and generally easier to use than MultiMC.
+The Twitch Minecraft Launcher is more popular and generally easier to use than the open source MultiMC.
 Developers tend to prefer MultiMC as it makes juggling packs much easier.
 It does not support easy upgrades like Twitch does.
-Given that the modpack is not (yet) up on Curseforge, either launcher is probably fine.
 Note that this is a bit of a beefy modpack and we recommend a minimum of 6Gb of memory being allocated.

 The base Minecraft game is not free.
 You need to purchase and install the Java Edition prior to getting into the Twitch or MultiMC launchers.

 The MultiMC launcher is much lighter weight than the more common Twitch launcher.
 It works on Windows, Mac, and Linux.
-After you have downloaded the MultiMC launcher and started it up, click on the
+After you have downloaded the MultiMC launcher from their home pageand have it running, click on the

 Add Instance button in the upper right.
 From there, select